angel-osoriobravo/angel-osoriobravo/README.md

 ### About me
 I am a senior Cybersecurity student at the University of Maryland Global Campus with a deep love for technology and problem-solving.
 What started as a fascinating hobby to pass the time during the COVID-19 pandemic quickly evolved into a dedicated career path.

-While I don't code daily, I occasionally build custom scripts and automation tools to streamline my workflows, which I will share here.
-However, the true core of this page is my home lab documentation.

 Here, you will find detailed breakdowns of my entire infrastructure, including the architectural reasoning behind my operating system choices, my active Docker containers, and my production docker-compose files.
 Although this lab serves as my ultimate hands-on learning environment, it is built to enterprise standards and functions as a live production environment relied upon daily by my family and me.

 ## Home Lab (The Farm)